 Audit Committee Pre-Approval Policies and Procedures.
-In accordance with the Securities and Exchange Commission's rules issued pursuant to the Sarbanes Oxley Act of 2002, which were effective as of May 6, 2003 and require, among other things, that the Audit Committee pre-approve all audit and non-audit services provided by the Corporation's independent public accounting firm, the Audit Committee has adopted a formal policy on Auditor Independence requiring the approval by the Audit Committee of all professional services rendered by the Corporation's independent public accounting firm.
+In accordance with the Securities and Exchange Commission's rules issued pursuant to the Sarbanes Oxley Act of 2002, which require, among other things, that the Audit Committee pre-approve all audit and non-audit services provided by the Corporation's independent registered public accounting firm, the Audit Committee has adopted a formal policy on Auditor Independence requiring the approval by the Audit Committee of all professional services rendered by the Corporation's independent registered public accounting firm.
 The policy specifically pre-approves certain services up to a budgeted amount to be determined annually by the Audit Committee.
 All other services require Audit Committee approval on a case-by-case basis.

-Since May 6, 2003, 100% of the services described in "Audit-Related Fees," "Tax Fees" and "All Other Fees," were approved by the Audit Committee in accordance with the Corporation's formal policy on Auditor Independence.
+Since May 6, 2003, all of the services described in "Audit-Related Fees," "Tax Fees" and "All Other Fees," were approved by the Audit Committee in accordance with the Corporation's formal policy on Auditor Independence.

-The Board of Directors unanimously recommends a vote FOR the proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Corporation's independent public accounting firm for the fiscal year ending June 30, 2004.
+The Board of Directors unanimously recommends a vote FOR the proposal to ratify the appointment of PricewaterhouseCoopers LLP as the Corporation's independent registered public accounting firm for the fiscal year ending June 30, 2005.

-APPROVAL OF 2003 STOCK INCENTIVE PLAN
+APPROVAL OF 2004 NON-EMPLOYEE DIRECTORS' STOCK INCENTIVE PLAN

 General.
-The Board of Directors has adopted and recommends approval by the shareholders of the Parker-Hannifin Corporation 2003 Stock Incentive Plan (the "2003 Plan").
-The 2003 Plan will replace the Corporation's 1993 Stock Incentive Program (the "1993 Program") that was approved by the shareholders on October 28, 1993.
-A summary of the terms of the 2003 Plan is set forth below.
-The full text of the 2003 Plan is attached as Appendix B to this Proxy Statement, and the summary is qualified in its entirety by reference to Appendix B.
+The Board of Directors has adopted and recommends approval by the shareholders of the Parker-Hannifin Corporation 2004 Non-Employee Directors' Stock Incentive Plan (the "2004 Plan").
+A summary of the terms of the 2004 Plan is set forth below.
+The full text of the 2004 Plan is attached as Appendix A to this Proxy Statement, and the summary is qualified in its entirety by reference to Appendix A.

-The 2003 Plan permits the Corporation to grant to key employees non-qualified stock options, incentive stock options, stock appreciation rights, restricted stock and dividend equivalent rights (collectively referred to as "Awards"), as more fully described below.
+The 2004 Plan permits the Corporation to grant to non-employee Directors non-qualified stock options, stock appreciation rights, restricted stock and dividend equivalent rights (collectively referred to as "Awards"), as more fully described below.

 Available Shares.
-The aggregate number of Common Shares that may be delivered (i) upon the exercise of a stock option or stock appreciation right; (ii) as restricted stock and released from a substantial risk of forfeiture thereof; or (iii) in payment of dividend equivalent rights, subject to adjustment as provided in the 2003 Plan, is equal to the sum of (A) 9,000,000; plus (B) the amount of any Common Shares that are not delivered to a participant by reason of (1) the expiration, termination, cancellation or forfeiture of an award under the 1993 Program; and (2) the tendering or withholding of Common Shares to satisfy all or a portion of the exercise price or tax withholding obligations relating to Common Shares issued or distributed under an award under the 1993 Program.
-The aggregate number of Common Shares that may be issued upon exercise of incentive stock options is 3,000,000.
-The aggregate number of Common Shares of restricted stock that may be issued under the 2003 Plan is 5,000,000.
-These amounts are subject to adjustment for stock splits, stock dividend or other changes in the Corporation's capital structure.
+The aggregate number of Common Shares that may be delivered (i) upon the exercise of a stock option or stock appreciation right; (ii) as restricted stock and released from a substantial risk of forfeiture thereof; or (iii) in payment of dividend equivalent rights, subject to adjustment as provided in the 2004 Plan, is 250,000.
+This amount is subject to adjustment for stock splits, stock dividends or other changes in the Corporation's capital structure.
 Common Shares may be authorized and unissued shares or treasury shares.
-Common Shares underlying unexercised or undelivered Awards which have expired, terminated or are cancelled or forfeited are available for further Awards under the 2003 Plan as are Common Shares withheld by the Corporation for tax withholding or delivered by the participant in satisfaction of the exercise price of a stock option.
-If the benefit provided by any Award is paid in cash, any Common Shares covered by such Award will also be available for future Awards under the 2003 Plan is not approved by the shareholders, no shares will be awarded under the 2003 Plan.
+Common Shares underlying unexercised or undelivered Awards which have expired, terminated or are cancelled or forfeited are available for further Awards under the 2004 Plan as are Common Shares withheld by the Corporation for tax withholding or delivered by the participant in satisfaction of the exercise price of a stock option.
+If the benefit provided by any Award is paid in cash, any Common Shares covered by such Award will also be available for future Awards under the 2004 Plan.
+If the 2004 Plan is not approved by the shareholders, no shares will be awarded under the 2004 Plan.

 Administration and Eligibility.
-The 2003 Plan will be administered by the Compensation and Management Development Committee of the Board of Directors (the "Committee").
+The 2004 Plan will be administered by the Compensation and Management Development Committee of the Board of Directors (the "Committee").
 The Committee is constituted in a manner that satisfies all applicable legal requirements including an independence standard contained in the listing requirements of the New York Stock Exchange.
-Members of the Committee are ineligible to receive Awards under the 2003 Plan.

-The persons eligible to receive Awards under the 2003 Plan are those key salaried employees of the Corporation or its subsidiaries with executive, managerial, technical or professional responsibility, including an officer who is also a Director.
-The Committee will, in its sole discretion, select those persons entitled to participate in the 2003 Plan.
-The Committee estimates that currently there are approximately 1,500 employees of the Corporation eligible to participate in the 2003 Plan.
+The persons eligible to receive Awards under the 2004 Plan are non-employee Directors ("Eligible Directors").
+The Committee will, in its sole discretion, select those persons entitled to participate in the 2004 Plan.
+Currently, there are 11 Directors of the Corporation eligible to participate in the 2004 Plan.